#ALB55 – The Black Belt Wedding Singer

 For Jamie, admin was the first to go – as a creative person, this was something he just did not enjoy, so he was very quick to get someone else doing the paperwork.
 Every single thing that he does within the business is fully documented, so that a team member can follow the exact processes to the letter.

 Jamie also likes to record videos of himself on zoom performing key tasks and pop it into a shared dropbox folder, so it is accessible to all of his team, and they can all see visually, exactly what Jamie wants to happen – every time.

 When Jamie started a family, all of his routines changed.
 He now feels extremely lucky that he works for himself, being able to pick and choose his own hours.

 He doesn’t have to miss a sports day, he can take his son to football and his daughter to dance classes, and he believes that it is all thanks to putting those routines, systems and processes in place.

 As an ambitious, lifestyle business owner, Jamie can dictate life on his own terms.
 Routine plays a really important part of this for Jamie.
 If you want to become a Routine Machine, then you can now grab a free chapter of John’s latest bestselling book of the same name.

 How has the One Percent Club helped Jamie?

 Jamie’s main reason for joining the One Percent Club was to align himself with like minded people who all have similar values.
-He read John’s first book (Big Ideas… for Small Businesses), and he wanted a platform that enabled him to be closer to John and Jason to copy their model.
+He read John’s first book (Big Ideas… for Small Businesses), and he wanted a platform that enabled him to be closer to John and Jason to copy their group coaching model.

 As John says in Big Ideas… “Who you hang around with REALLY matters.
 We’ve all heard it said that ‘you are the sum of the five people closest to you’, or ‘your network is your net worth’.